linanok/linanok-platform/README.md

    ```

 2. **Configure environment variables:**

-    - Copy the provided `.env` file and adjust the values as needed for your environment.
+- Edit the `.env` file in the project root and adjust the values as needed for your environment.
 See
   the [Environment Variables](#environment-variables) section below for details on each variable.

 3. **Start with Docker Compose:**
    ```bash